 BioLite believes in making the world a cleaner, less polluted place.
 To date, they have donated over 15,000 HomeStoves to families across India, Kenya, and Uganda.

 Although it’s been around for a couple of years now, we just have HAD to include it in our list of innovative green products when we saw this product.

 Geizeer provides personal air-cooling at the cost of only 1 cent per day.
 It’s designed to reduce the need for expensive, energy-hungry air conditioners that can cause negative physical effects in people such as headaches, back pain, and respiratory problems.

 It’s a wood-based product that uses an ice pack and brushless fan to release cool air into the atmosphere.
 It’s highly transportable, and the cooling agents can be refrozen once thawed.

 Geizeer is the brainchild of two designers from Rome in Italy who managed to smash their €30,000 crowdfunding goal and raise over €275,000.

-It’s a sustainable transport option that will also help curb America’s obesity epidemic by encouraging more activity – albeit activity that’s electrically assisted.
+It’s a sustainable transport option that will help curb America’s obesity epidemic by encouraging more activity – albeit an activity that’s electrically assisted.